SAKryukov/dotnet-solution-structure/articles/article0.md

 }
 ```

+Importantly, there are two modes of assigning data to an instance of some object.
+The following situation is possible: an instance of `Member` is found in a dictionary, but the type of `instance` does not have a property or a field of the name corresponding to a member key.
+If the parameter `ignoreMissingMembers` is `true` it means ignoring the situation: a property or a field is not assigned, and the population of data continues.
+If `ignoreMissingMembers` is `false`, a default case. such a mismatch will though an exception.
+At the same time, if `ignoreMissingMembers` is `true` but there is any mismatch in profile between the member described by the `Member` instance and a field or property of the `instance` type, an appropriate exception is thrown.

-Importantly, there two modes of assignment data to an instance of some object.
-The parameter `ignoreMissingMembers` means that if a member corresponding to them `Member` element found in XAML, is not found in the type of `instance`, it is ignored, and population of `instance` continues.
-It can be used for population of different `instance` from the data found in the same dictionary: an instace simply picks up "its own" members, and another instance will pick up other members.
+It can be used to populate different instances from the data found in the same dictionary: an instance simply picks up "its own" members, and another instance will pick up other members.
 A duck typing in all its strength.

-If `ignoreMissingMembers` is `false`, a default case. such a mismatch will though an exception.

 For each member, we can specify if we're looking for a static member using the `Static` Boolean attribute (default: `False`).
-Also, we can speficy that a property is a field using the `MemberKind` attribute --- by default, a member is a property.
+Also, we can specify that a property is a field using the `MemberKind` attribute --- by default, a member is a property.

 We also need to specify the member type with the attribute `Type`.
 The type `System.String` is the default, but it should be specified in other cases.
 The type doesn't need to be specified for arrays, collections, and custom compound types, because these types are not converted from string, but XAML has special markup for these cases.
 To store some custom structural types in XAML, the user needs to provide string converters for them, using the attribute `[System.ComponentModel.TypeConverter]`.
 The code of `ResourseDictionaryUtility` automatically finds those attributes and does the proper conversion.